Multi-physics Coupling in OpenMC

 Temperature Feedback

-The most common coupling is temperature feedback.
-We'll build on our knowledge of materials and cross sections to implement this:
+The most common coupling is temperature feedback on cross sections:

 Basic Temperature Treatment